Chococlass33/simple_rpg_project/docs/CONTRIBUTING.md

 ## Assignment 2
 ### Planned Deliverables
 Planned deliverables are classes designed and identified in Assignment 1.
 It's possible the specific classes may change if better implementations are found during work.
-Any deviantions in deliverables will be noted at the bottom of the WBA for assignment 2
+Any deviations in deliverables will be noted at the bottom of the WBA for assignment 2
 * Character Class
 * StunEffect Class
 * StunStatus Class